 Don't Panic: Principles of Crisis and Risk Communication Scenario

-This interative scenario, developed by UMPERLC, provides training in the principles of crisis and risk communication during a response for public health emergency.
-This scenario is intended for health practitioners who need to increase their ability to effectively communicate with the public, media, health care providers and response community during a public health emergency.
+This interactive scenario, developed by UMPERLC, provides training in the principles of crisis and risk communication during a response for a public health emergency.
+This scenario is intended for health practitioners who wish to improve their ability to effectively communicate with the public, media, health care providers, and response community during a public health emergency.
 Estimated time to complete is one hour.

 Crisis and Emergency Risk Communication for Health Educators - Part A: Recognizing Reactions

 Crisis and Emergency Risk Communication for Health Educators, Part B: Understanding Your Role as a Health Educator

 Crisis and Emergency Risk Communication for Health Educators - Part C: Communicating the Message